|

 Flexibility: Finding new categories.
 Stretching the mind beyond the expected response.

 Name the most unusual item you might find in a large art museum.
-Write one sentence telling why you believe it would be there.
+Write one sentence telling why you believe it would be

 Most unusual item to be found in a large art museum: